OpenAgentsInc/v2/docs/hierarchy.md

   - view-file.ts - Tool for viewing file contents
   - view-hierarchy.ts - Tool for viewing file/folder hierarchy
 - types/ - TypeScript type definitions
+  - attachment.ts - Defines the Attachment interface for file attachments
+  - chat.ts - Defines the Chat interface for chat threads
   - index.ts - Exports all type definitions
   - message.ts - Defines the Message interface for chat messages
-  - misc.ts - Defines the JSONValue type for JSON serialization
+  - model.ts - Defines the Model interface for large language models
   - repo.ts - Defines the Repo interface for repository information
+  - server-action-result.ts - Defines the ServerActionResult interface for server responses
+  - token-usage.ts - LLM token usage
-  - schema.ts - Defines schema utilities for validation
+  - tool-call.ts - Defines the ToolCall interface for tool invocations
-  - tools.ts - Defines types for tools and their context
+  - tool-context.ts - Defines the ToolContext interface for tool context
+  - tool-invocation.ts - Defines the ToolInvocation interface for tool invocations
-  - user.ts - Defines the User interface for user information
+  - tool-result.ts - Defines the ToolResult interface for tool results

 This hierarchy provides an overview of the main folders and files in the project, focusing on the most important and frequently accessed components.
 It omits less relevant files such as images and fonts.